Advocacy Day for Access & Independence

 • Our lawmakers hold the keys to unlocking each of these barriers.
 Read the full booklet to learn about how our lawmakers can unlock these barriers.

-• We present the booklet to our lawmakers before Advocacy Day.
+• We present the guide to our lawmakers before Advocacy Day.

 • After Advocacy Day, we provide lawmakers with postcards written by people with disabilities.

 • These postcards have keys attached to them.
-Those keys unlock the padlocks on their booklets
+Those keys unlock the padlocks on their guides.

-• Lawmakers can then use the words written by people with disabilities on the postcards to symbolically unlock the barriers presented in the booklets
+• Lawmakers can then use the words written by people with disabilities on the postcards to symbolically unlock the barriers presented in the guide.

-• This powerful symbol shows our lawmakers how people with disabilities self advocacy is a powerful tool.
+• This powerful symbol shows our lawmakers that people with disabilities' self-advocacy is a powerful tool.
 As we say, “nothing about us, without us!”

 Countdown to Advocacy Day for Access & Independence!